3 Natural Color Pallet Ideas to Create a Calm Space

 Image

 If you are after more of a mid-century modern aesthetic, a saturated green accent wall is a bold choice and still feels inspired by nature.
 To continue the mid-century look, add big plants and ornamentation made from natural materials like oak or bamboo.
-Finally, bring in some organic texture with a natural fiber rug to complete the style.
+Finally, bring in some organic texture with a natural fiber rug like our brown sisal rugs or woolen rugs in honey gold to complete the style.

 Color palette: Blue, white and gray